Toward Learning POMDPs Beyond Full-Rank Actions and State Observability: Appendix: Additional Algorithmic Details

 Our derivations so far have assumed to be in the asymptotic regime where we have made perfect estimates of the Hankel matrix.
 In practice, with finite data, we only have the empirical Hankel matrix, $\HHhat$, which is subject to random perturbations.
 Naturally, some adjustments to the calculations expressed in the previous section must be made to account for estimation error.
 There are three operations where estimation error influences the learning procedure: rank estimation via truncated SVD, determining full rank transition matrices $M^a$, and obtaining the observability partition to compute the random matrix $R$ in Sec. \ref{sec:trans-partitions}.
 For the Hankel matrix rank, we find that introducing a threshold on the low-rank approximation's reciprocal condition number to be sufficient.
 To test for transition full-rankness, we found that a minimum singular value $\sigma_{\text{min}}$ threshold was acceptable.
 To find the full-rank observability partition, we consider two observation distributions to be equivalent if their $L^1$ norm falls below a threshold~$\tau_{\mt{obs}}$.

 While the transition and observation likelihoods computed from the data will converge to the values true values asymptotically, approximation error prevents us from directly reading the parameter estimates as probabilities \cite{guoPACRL2016,azizzadenesheliReinforcementLearning2016}.
-Before using the learned model we project all parameters back to probability distributions via quadratic programming by minimizing the $L_2$ norm.
+Before using the learned model we project all parameters back to the probability simplex by minimizing the $L_2$ norm by quadratic programming.

-Algorithm pseudocode can be found in Alg. \ref{alg:learn-pomdp}.
+Algorithm pseudocode can be found in \cref{alg:learn-pomdp}.
 We note that for all experiments, while it is theoretically correct to construct a block-diagonal rotation matrix $R$ by the full-rank observability partition as stated above, we find in practice it is sufficient to multiply by fully-dense random rotation matrix $R'$ after computing the initial SVD (line \ref{ln:svd}).
 This modification uses $A R'$ and $R'^T V$ to compute the linear PSR and takes $R = I$ instead at line \ref{ln:block-rand-rot}.
-We still require a $\tau_{obs}$ parameter to compute the partition-level transition errors in Figures \ref{fig:all-plots} and \ref{fig:swap-reward}.
+We still require a $\tau_{obs}$ parameter to compute the partition-level transition errors in \cref{fig:all-plots,fig:swap-reward}.